 Students from NC State, Meredith, Shaw, and Wake Tech gather at the home of ECM, the Cheshire House, near the heart of NC State’s campus.
 ECM offers a Eucharist on Sundays with a hot, home-cooked meal following the service.
 There is also a gathering for discussion on Wednesday evenings as well as a place to hang out during exams.
 The Episcopal Diocese of North Carolina and St. Paul’s have supported campus ministry at ECM throughout its history, providing financial support as well as volunteering on the Board of Directors of ECM.
 Our current board representative (through 2024) is Andy Kintz.

 Learn more about the work of this ministry at ecm-raleigh.org.
-If you would like to join the wonderful team of St. Paul’s cooks who prepare a hot Sunday supper for the students once each month during the school year, please contact Stephanie Hirschy at shirschy@yahoo.com.
+If you would like to join the wonderful team of St. Paul’s cooks who prepare a hot Sunday supper for the students once each month during the school year, please contact Stephanie Hirschy (shirschy@yahoo.com).
 The meals do not have to be complex, and the impact is tremendous!

 Food Security Action Group